SermetPekin/evdspy-repo/docs/source/home.rst

 .. image:: https://pepy.tech/badge/evdspy/week
     :target: https://pepy.tech/project/evdspy

-evdspy is an open-source Python interface that simplifies making requests to the Central Bank of the Republic of Turkey (CBRT) Electronic Data Delivery System (EVDS).
-It provides efficient request handling by caching results, a user-friendly menu for data inquiries, and capabilities for handling complex data structures through an accessible API.
+**evdspy** is an open-source Python interface designed to simplify requests to the **Central Bank of the Republic of Turkey (CBRT) Electronic Data Delivery System (EVDS)**.
+It provides efficient request handling by caching results, a user-friendly menu for data inquiries, and capabilities for managing complex data structures through an accessible API.
+This makes **evdspy** ideal for financial analysts, data scientists, and researchers working with CBRT data.

 View Source Code
 ----------------